andylamp/ptucc_compiler/docs/ptuc_parser.md

   * `YYNRULES`: Returns the number of grammar rules.
   * `YYNSTATES`: Returns the number of (generated) parser states.
 * `%define`: allows us to tweak some parser parameters by defining some configuration properties (more [here][2]);
-the most common would be: `%define parse.error verbose` that enables more verbose syntax error information output.
+the most common of which would be: `%define parse.error verbose` that enables more verbose syntax error information output.

 # Epilogue